sinistersnare/Robson/README.md

 ## Running ##

-The Robson traversal only supports pre-order.
-In- and Post- order are possible, but not implemented.
+The Robson traversal supports pre-, in-, and pos- order traversals.

-The Link inversion traversal takes 3 visit functions and supports all 3, pre-, in-, and post-order.
+The link inversion traversal takes 3 visit functions and supports all 3, pre-, in-, and post-order.

 Threaded traversals only support in-order processing.